benjisho/grafana-container/README.md

 ## Monitoring Container Logs

-This section guides you on how to use `docker-compose logs -f` to follow the log output of the Grafana and Nginx containers in real-time.
+This section guides you on how to use `docker compose logs -f` to follow the log output of the Grafana and Nginx containers in real-time.

 ### Command Explanation
-- `docker-compose logs -f`: This command fetches the logs of the containers.
+- `docker compose logs -f`: This command fetches the logs of the containers.
 - The `-f` flag means "follow", allowing you to view the log output in real-time.

 ### Steps to Follow Logs